afguti/networking/clabs/3way/README.md

 [FIGURE]

 Once networking repository is clonned, go to `clabs/3way`.
 There you'll find all the packets you need.
 Here we run `. setup.sh`.
-This will setup some env variables to to save us some time tipying.
+This will setup some env variables to save us some time tipying.
 We run `begin` to start the lab.
 Once this is done, we deploy our topology with `deploy` command.
 From there we can log in into CLIENT and SERVER, using the command `get`.
 For example to log in into SERVER `get server` should do it.

 ```yaml